-% of net assets 2016 2015 Portfolio Accounting Equity Portfolio Accounting Equity Exposure Exposure Hedging Exposure Exposure Hedging 29 (26)3 25 Japan (25)North America 22 (29)(7)18 (22)(4)Asia ex-Japan (9)5 10 14 13 (2) Europe 13 (10)3 23 (20)3 4 Other 9 (6)3 6 (2)86 (80)6 85 71 14
+- % of ne t assets

+2017 2016

+Equity Exposure Portfolio Hedging Accounting Exposure Equity Exposure Accounting Exposure

+Japan 30 (26) 4 29 (26) 3

+North America 22 (33) (11) 22 (29) (7)

+Europe 13 (13) 1 13 (10) 3

+Asia ex-Japan 13 (6) 8 14 (9) 5

+Other 13 (7) 5 9 (6) 3

+91 (85) 6 86 (80) 6

-Considering the historical correlation between the returns of the underlying equities held by the equity funds at year-end and the returns of their respective stockmarket indices, the estimated impact on each Fund's net assets of a 5% change in those markets as at 31 December 2016 would have been 0.1% (2015 - 0.3%).
+Considering the historical correlation between the returns of the underlying equities held by the equity funds at year-end and the returns of their respective stockmarket indices, the estimated impact on each Fund's net assets of a 5% change in those markets as at 31 December 2017 would have been 0.4% (2016-0.1%).
 Historical correlation may not be representative of future correlation.
 Actual results may differ and those differences could be material.

 Credit risk.
-Credit or counterparty risk arises from the potential inability of a counterparty to a financial instrument to perform its contractual obligations, resulting in a financial loss to the Fund.
+Credit or counterparty risk arises from the potential inability of a counterparty to a financial instrument to perform its contractual obligations, resulting in a financial loss to the Funds.

-Credit risk arises primarily from the Funds' forward currency and futures contracts, cash and cash equivalents, margin balances with and amounts due from brokers.
-The maximum exposure to credit risk at the year-end is the carrying value of these financial assets.
+Credit risk arises primarily from the Funds' forward currency and futures contracts, cash and cash equivalents, margin balances paid and amounts due from brokers.
+The maximum exposure to credit risk at the year-end is the carrying value of these financial assets, net of any variation margins received.

-The Manager seeks to reduce each Fund's credit risk to the extent practicable by dealing only with counterparties which have investment grade ratings from a recognised rating agency and, to limit its risk to the amount of any net unrealised gain, by entering into agreements whereby all their currency transactions with the counterparty to that agreement can be netted.
+The Investment Manager seeks to reduce each Fund's credit risk to the extent practicable by dealing only with counterparties that meet our strict contractual terms and trading practices, designed to mitigate counterparty insolvency risk; and, to limit its risk to the amount of any net unrealised gain, by entering into agreements whereby all their currency transactions with the counterparty to that agreement can be netted.